 If you have been hurt in a slip and fall, you may be able to file a lawsuit against the property owner.
 Slip and fall accidents are a type of premises liability claim.
 Through a personal injury lawsuit, you can recover financial compensation for your lost wages, medical bills, pain and suffering, and other losses.

-The NY slip and fall accident lawyers at the Law Offices of Thomas L. Gallivan represent injury victims throughout New York who have been hurt in all types of accidents, including slip and falls.
+The New York slip and fall accident attorneys at the Law Offices of Thomas L. Gallivan represent injury victims throughout New York who have been hurt in all types of accidents, including slip and falls.
 We offer free initial consultations, and never charge a fee unless we recover money for you.
 To learn more, give us a call to set up an appointment with a member of our legal team.

 Who Is Liable for a Slip and Fall in New York?